Blackbird Leys Choir will share a concert with a range of other talented musicians from the local area.

-Our main summer event this year is a Saturday evening concert at the Parish Church in the village of Sandford-on-Thames, south of the Oxford ring road.
-Our theme for this concert is music for, and about, the stage.
-We have some Shakespeare-themed songs, some opera, some songs from musicals, and a piece from Purcell’s Fairy Queen.
+Our main summer event this year was a Saturday evening concert at the Parish Church in the village of Sandford-on-Thames, south of the Oxford ring road.
+Our theme for this concert was music for, and about, the stage.
+We presented some Shakespeare-themed songs, some opera, some songs from musicals, and a piece from Purcell’s Fairy Queen.

 Members of the choir sang for the over-50s club on a Thursday afternoon at St Michael and All Angels Church in Marston.